College Green, Dublin: Politics

 Crowds gather on College Green to see U.S. President Barack Obama in 2011.

 College Green is commemorated in Francis Wheatley's painting The Dublin Volunteers on College Green, which shows the Irish Volunteers demonstrating for legislative independence on 4 November 1779.

 Bill Clinton, the President of the United States visited Dublin in December 1995 and gave a speech in College Green to 80,000 people.
 In May 2011, President Barack Obama gave a speech at College Green in front of 100,000.
 During the speech, he praised Ireland for its economic opportunities, and said he was proud of his Moneygall heritage.

 Traffic restriction

 Since July 2009, College Green, during peak times on working days, has been accessible only to pedestrians, buses, taxis and cyclists.
 This increased to all times in May 2023.

+In 2009 Celtcia provided Ciaran Cuffe with a concept proposal for College Green Plaza.
+Later as head of the transport committee he would not allow the this proposal the Greenest College Green Plaza to be presented to Dublin City Council transport committee.

 In 2016, plans were published for College Green to be fully pedestrianised, apart from a public-transport lane along the Trinity College side, to create a large public space in front of the Bank of Ireland.
 Dublin City Council announced that a joint team of Dixon Jones and Paul Keogh Architects would be responsible for redesigning the space.
 The plans drew several protests from store owners, taxi drivers and bus operators.
 In October 2018 An Bord Pleanála, the state planning agency rejected the plan.
 The Green Party-led Dublin City Council banned traffic for three Sundays in summer 2019 in order to test the feasibility of further traffic restrictions.